President Trump’s trip to Asia highlights daughter Ivanka's prominent role

 On her own Instagram account, she shared photos entering and leaving one of the blue huts straddling the border between the two Koreas.
 Asked by a reporter about her trip to the North, she replied, "Surreal."

-Her involvement at the G-20 summit that preceded the trip to the Koreas went viral when the French president’s office released a video of her speaking with French President Emmanuel Macron, the prime ministers of the U.K. and Canada, and the head of the International Monetary Fund Christine Lagarde.
+Her involvement at the G-20 summit that preceded the trip to the Koreas went viral when the French president’s office released a video of her speaking with French President Emmanuel Macron, the prime ministers of the United Kingdom and Canada, and International Monetary Fund head Christine Lagarde.

 French government posts video of Ivanka Trump at G-20 summitJuly 1, 201900:23

-Her appearances quickly became a talking point in hyper partisan discussion in Washington thousands of miles away.
+Her appearances quickly became a talking point in hyperpartisan discussions in Washington thousands of miles away.

 “The U.S. needs our president working the G-20.
 Bringing a qualified diplomat couldn’t hurt either,” she added.